omeka/omeka-s-enduser/docs/content/item-sets.md

 ### Access Settings
 Item sets have two settings which control their access.
 They can be *public* or *not public* and they can be *open* or *closed*.

-Use the *make public/private* button (eye icon) to make the item visible to the public or only to all users of the Omeka S installation (not public).
+Use the *make public/private* button (eye icon) to make the item set visible to the public or only to all users of the Omeka S installation (not public).

 *Open* sets can be edited and added to by any user on the install.